-In the choral music world, Sato is best known as the winner of the prestigious ACDA Raymond W. Brock Memorial Composition Contest for “Kyrie” from Missa pro Pace (Mass for Peace) which was premiered at the 2005 ACDA National Convention in Los Angeles.
+In the choral music world, Sato is best known as the winner of the prestigious ACDA Raymond W. Brock Memorial Composition Contest for “Kyrie” from Missa pro Pace (Mass for Peace), which was premiered at the 2005 ACDA National Convention in Los Angeles.
 He is also a frequent guest conductor and lecturer for various choral workshops and reading sessions around the world.

-Sato is a licensed expert of MIDI from Association of Music Electronics Industry (AMEI), and have been involving in developments of many commercial and private orchestral sample libraries and music hardware/software.
+Sato is a licensed expert of MIDI from Association of Music Electronics Industry (AMEI), and has been involving in developments of many commercial and private orchestral sample libraries and music hardware/software.
 He is also a specialist in intellectual property management (administration) certified by the Japanese Government.

 As a busy VO artist and producer, Sato's voice has represented companies such as Disney, Microsoft, American Express to name a few, heightening product and service experiences and educating users and customers.